dhopp1/nlp_pipeline/README.md

 	- only English
 -  summary statistics (number of words, pages, numeric proportion, etc.)
 	- all languages
+- search term sentiment and context
+	- only English for sentiment, all languages for context
 -  	text similarity/clustering
 	- all languages
 - topic modelling